Monitoring Student Progress, Attendance and Intervention

 A copy of the plan will be forwarded to the Training and Academic Development Manager to assist in managing student progress, and once satisfactorily completed, will be forwarded to Student Services for filing in the ‘cream files’.

 Second Stage: ‘At Risk’ of Term Failure – ‘Second Counseling’

 A student who has been found to have unsatisfactory compliance for academic performance as documented in the Academic Performance Improvement Plan or falls under any of the categories as outlined above will be deemed as at ‘risk’ of term failure.

-Students who have been identified as ‘at risk’ of term failure, shall be advised in the interview by the MASS to take all possible steps to improve their performance including seeking feedback, using available support services and participating fully in the development and implementation of an Academic Performance Improvement Plan.
+Students who have been identified as ‘at risk’ of term failure, shall be advised in the interview by the Student Services Coordinator to take all possible steps to improve their performance including seeking feedback, using available support services and participating fully in the development and implementation of an Academic Performance Improvement Plan.
 A second Academic Performance Improvement Plan will be completed to document the reason the student has been identified ‘at risk’ of term failure and the revised strategy to improve academic performance.

 It is expected that training and teaching staff will provide a supportive learning and teaching environment that will enable students to improve their performance where it has been deemed unsatisfactory.
 In addition, services to support students in developing specific skills are made accessible, to assist them to improve their performance.

 A monitoring process will be required by both trainer and co-coordinator to keep students on track with the Improvement Plan and encourage competency for the unit.
 If absenteeism is identified as being an issue for performance then the co-coordinator needs to use judgment to encourage the student to improve attendance for underpinning knowledge.